QTCAT/qtcat.data/README.md

 # QTCAT in action
+***This package contains a huge genetic data set of Arabidopsis, only analyse this data if you have at least 6 GB free RAM.
+Even this can be not enough, if you copy the data around during analysis.***

 The purpose of this package is the illustration QTCAT at a real genetic data set with simulated phenotypes.
 It allows the user to create phenotype simulation similar to Klasen et al. (under review).